HJFu99/Cyto/README.md

 * Identify accurate spatial domains for spatial transcriptomic tumour data independent of data from histological images
 * Find meaningful domain-specific ligand-receptor pairs under different pathways.
 ## Install
+To install package you must make sure that your version.
+You decide to run pytorch according your devices.
+In addtation, please make sure your version is compatible with.
+In our paper, we used

+To download and install, open the terminal and use pip:

 ## Usage